British Rail: Sprinters

-In 1984/1985, two experimental DMU designs were put into service: the British Rail Engineering Limited built Class 150 and Metro-Cammell built Class 151.
+In 1984/1985, two experimental DMU designs were put into service: the BREL-built Class 150 and Metro-Cammell-built Class 151.
 Both of these used hydraulic transmission and were less bus-like than the Pacers.
-After trials, Class 150 was selected for production, entering service from 1987.
-Reliability was much improved by the new units, with depot visits being reduced from two or three times a week to fortnightly.
+After trials, the Class 150 was selected for production.
+Starting in 1987, production standard units entered service.
+Reliability was much improved by the new units, with depot visits being reduced from two or three times per week to fortnightly.

 The late 1980s and early 1990s also saw the development of secondary express services that complemented the mainline Intercity routes.
 Class 155 and Class 156 Sprinters were developed to replace locomotive-hauled trains on these services, their interiors being designed with longer distance journeys in mind.
 Key Scottish and Trans-Pennine routes were upgraded with new Class 158 Express Sprinters, while a network of 'Alphaline' services was introduced elsewhere in the country.

 By the end of the 1980s, passenger numbers had increased and costs had been reduced to two-and-a-half times revenue.
+Specific areas for this cost reduction include the lower fuel consumption of Sprinters in comparison to traditional locomotive-hauled trains as well as their reduced maintenance costs.

+Hospitality

+British Rail operated a network of station buffets and on-train catering services, which from the 1970s were managed under the Travellers-Fare brand.
+The company also ran a portfolio of railway-owned hotels grouped under British Transport Hotels, offering accommodation and dining facilities at key locations.
+Many of the hotels were sold during the 1980s and catering services were later contracted out, thus by 1986 the private sector was running the catering at 85 stations; 96 more stations were put under private operation in 1987.

+One of the most enduring cultural references to British Rail’s catering was the so-called "British Rail sandwich".
+Frequently criticised for being overpriced or of poor quality, it became a symbol of the perceived shortcomings of railway catering during the period.
+Despite the reputation, Travellers-Fare served millions of meals each year, and its food remains a notable aspect of the public memory of British Rail.